YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 ```
 We're near the end, as all we have to do now is write the `Sally.Watch`, `Sally.Exit` and `Sally.Sorry` nodes.

 `Sally.Watch` is rather straight forward Yarn Dialogue.
 It sets a ***variable*** `$should_see_ship` when Sally tells us to go visit the ship.
-It also tests to see if we've visited already visited the ship and if so, presents some additional dialogue.
+It also tests to see if we've visited already visited the ship and if so, presents some additional Dialogue.
 ```
 Sally: Not really.
 Sally: Same old nebula, doing the same old thing.